nmpotential/template-go-cli/README.md

       import (
             "errors"
-            "fmt"
-            "os"
-            "strings"
       )

       var originUnit string   // Input: The arguments(s) that will be parsed into the CLI var originValue float64 // Input: The keyboard input that will be read from the terminal

-      var shouldConvertAgain string // Input: Other input functionality that the app needs
+      var shouldConvertAgain string // Input: The input functionality that enables the app to either restart or end

       var err error //Output: The error responsible for handling all other potential errors the app may encounter